yancarlos4500/MyScriptEdHomework-BIHS-Winter2014/homework/4-memory-game/README.md

   ``git pull``
   ``git remote set-url origin git@github.com:INSERT_YOUR_GITHUB_USER_NAME_HERE/MyScriptEdHomework-BIHS-Winter2014.git``

-    A new folder called "4-memory-game" should appear.
+    A new folder called "4-memory-game" should appear with just one file: README.md.
 If it doesn't, call one of the instructors over.

 ###What you have to do